Tonyle28/Amazon_project/README.md

 This project analyzes Amazon’s discount strategies across various product categories, focusing on how discounts impact **sales volume**, **customer ratings**, and **purchase behavior**.
 Despite assumptions, deeper discounts don’t always lead to higher satisfaction or more sales — and sometimes, they’re not effective at all.

+---

 ## 🧠 Key Insights

+### 📈 Discounts Distribution

+- The majority of discounts fall in the 40%–60% range, where they appear to be most effective at boosting sales.

+- Discounts below 40% and above 60% are far less frequent, indicating that:

+ - Small discounts may be insufficient to motivate buyers.

+ - Large discounts might be rare due to profit concerns or may fail to increase sales in some categories.

+- This pattern suggests that mid-range discounts strike the best balance between attracting customers and maintaining margins.

+---

 ### 🎯 Discounts & Customer Ratings